rseah145/smw-term2/lesson_8/Theory.md

 Layer Two Tunneling Protocol (L2TP)
 * Works similarly to PPTP
 * Uses Layer Two Forwarding that enables forwarding on the basis of MAC addressing
-* Uses IP Security (IPsec) for additional authentication and for data encryption, IPsec i a set of IP-based secure communications and encryption standards created through IETF
+* Uses IP Security (IPsec) for additional authentication and for data encryption, IPsec is a set of IP-based secure communications and encryption standards created through IETF

 <br>